pubggamerzytm/Telegram-Bauer-Bot/bauer/plugins/start/resources/info.md

-✨ *Bismuth Bauer Bot* ✨
+✨ *Bot Creator Dev* ✨

-Welcome to Bismuth!
-I'm Bauer, your friendly Bismuth bot, and if you want to tip someone or if you want to let it rain BIS coins for the Bismuth Telegram community then i will help you out doing that.
+Welcome to my Bot!
+I'm Bot, your friendly bot, and if you want to tip someone or if you want to let it rain BIS coins for the Telegram community then i will help you out doing that.

 Click on /help to see all available commands with a short description or on /about to get more info about me.